spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 }
 ```

-{% hint style="info" %}
+!!! info
     Note the presence of two similar keys: `stack` and `stacks`.
 The former is the Stack that the newly finished Run belongs to.
 The other is a list of all Stacks in the account.
 The schema for both is the same.
-{% endhint %}

 ## Use cases